-NOTE: When target of analytics reporting is an individual UE, the NWDAF will provide the dispersion analytics result (i.e. list of (predicted) time slots) to the NF service consumer(s) for the UE.
+NOTE 1: When target of analytics reporting is an individual UE, the NWDAF will provide the dispersion analytics result (i.e. list of (predicted) time slots) to the NF service consumer(s) for the UE.

+NOTE 2: The Application ID in the Data Dispersion Analytics is optional.
+When the Application ID is missing, the Data Dispersion Analytics is applied across all the applications in an AoI or a slice.